 The City film (Saturday March 25 1967)

 The high quality transfer will come later.
 And then I’ll re-edit.
 ‘City’ did have a theme.
 After the set piece of the city waking up, it was ‘have and have nots’, old guys scrounging through bins, then slum suburbs of Port Melbourne and Fitzroy(?) and contrasted with Toorak and South Yarra apartments, luxury cars, kids playing in both places.
 I remember filming some of the sequences but thankfully there are pictures of the students using the camera, and even me as an extra, buying a newspaper, so I didn’t entirely monopolise the camera role.
 We can date it exactly because I photographed the date on the poster for that Saturday’s The Truth – SEX IN MASSAGE PARLOURS.
 Shock, horror.

-Frames from “City” (lowres Std 8) Images open in lightbox (best way to view on mobile).
+Below are Frames from “City” (lowres Std 8 captures) Images open in lightbox (best way to view on mobile).